annotatedtmg/annotatedtmg/tmg/series.md

 Although metal themes permeate John's work (and of course, [Last Plane to Jakarta](http://lastplanetojakarta.com/)), Black Sabbath has received particular attention.
-John has explained that there many of these songs but that they are unlikely to have a release dedicated to them, although the online-only Marsh Witch Visions release eventually compiled 4 new songs and 1 demo in 2017 (not covered here given its release date).[^sabbath] Although some of these songs simply mention Black Sabbath, many others are explorations
+John has explained that there are many of these songs but that they are unlikely to have a release dedicated to them, although the online-only Marsh Witch Visions release eventually compiled 4 new songs and 1 demo in 2017 (not covered here given its release date).[^sabbath] Although some of these songs simply mention Black Sabbath, many others are explorations